 If you ever felt like your doctor was trying to push you out of the examination room before you had a chance to explain your condition, you are not alone.
 A study from the Mayo Clinic12 demonstrated that most people agree on what makes a good doctor and it definitely isn’t one who hurries through a visit.
 A doctor’s people skills can affect a patient’s emotional response and recovery very positively or very negatively, research shows.
 According to this study an "ideal" physician should be:

 10 Surgeons are taller and better looking than other doctors

 Doctors from hospital of the University of Barcelona made an interesting observation that tallest and better-looking students more often choose to become surgeons rather than physicians.
 They conducted a study to test if their observation was correct and foound out that indeed senior male surgeons are noticeably taller and better looking than senior male physicians13.

 By the way, movie and TV series stars playing doctors look significantly better than real doctors.

 11 Patients often receive incomplete drug instructions

-Physicians prescribing new medication often do not say to patients important details, such as potential side effects, how long or how often to take or the specific name of the drug14.
+When doctors prescribe new medication they often do not tell patients important information about the drug, such as possible side effects, proper dosing regimen, the specific name of the drug14.

 The study demonstrated that doctors communicated an average of 3.1 of the 5 essential elements, indicating that only 62% of the necessary information was conveyed.
-Physicians used the specific name for 74% of new prescriptions, explained the purpose for 87% and discussed adverse effects for 35%.
-34% of the encounters included instructions on how long to take the drug, 55% on the number of tablets to take and 58% on the frequency or timing of use.
+Doctors indicated the specific name for 74% of new prescriptions, explained expected therapeutic effects for 87%, and discussed undesirable effects for 35%.
+And 34% of the encounters included instructions on how long to take the drug, 55% on the number of tablets to take and 58% on the frequency or timing of use.

 12 Disclosure of medical errors